 Most of us love our succulents just for the unusual and different types of foliage.
 Getting a succulent to flower is an additional bonus from this already wonderful plant.
 Yet, as proof that our thumb is really green, we may be concerned if there are no blooms on succulents.
 Learning how to make succulents bloom is somewhat different from getting blossoms on other plants.
 Let’s look at ways to encourage timely succulent flowering.

 Flowers usually appear on mature and properly located succulents.
 If you start new plants from leaves or cuttings, it might be five years or more before blooms appear.
 This time-frame is even longer for cactus, as some varieties don’t flower until the plant is 30 years old.

 If you know the name of your succulent or cactus, try searching for bloom information for the individual plant.
 Some experts say your succulents bloom when they’re four to six years.
-But don’t be discouraged.
+Don’t be discouraged though.
 I’ve had several succulents bloom during their earlier periods.

 Many succulents form buds during the moderate temperatures of spring while some wait for the autumn cool down.
 Others produce blooms in summer.
 Adequate sunlight is necessary for blooms on most of them, but some plants, such as Haworthia and Gasteria, might bloom in the shade.

 Try to adjust houseplant and outdoor succulents to half a day of morning sun.
 This helps the plant to chemically create what it needs to produce blooms and is a long-term process.
 Open and stretched growth on plants that should be compact shows they are not getting enough sun.
 The same goes for globular cacti.
 Warmer temps and longer days promote flowering in many of these specimens.